Chargebackhit API Reference

 Set of parameters used for detailed filtering.

-This includes parameters such as merchant internal IDs, statuses, descriptions, etc.
+It includes parameters such as merchant internal IDs, statuses, descriptions, and other relevant details.

 object